Distributed Coordination of Grid-Forming and Grid-Following Inverters for Optimal Frequency Control in Power Systems: Simulation Results

 We implement the fully local algorithm described in section \ref{section:fullylocal} as Simulink modules.
 At $t\!=\!5$ s, the PV generation at bus 4 has a 5 MW step power change (increase from 0 MW to 5 MW).
 The frequency dynamics with proposed OFC (solid line) and with primary droop control only (dotted line) are shown in Figure \ref{fig:7}.
 Different lines represent the measured frequencies at different buses to which IBRs are connected.
 It is seen that the case with only primary control leads to a higher frequency level (60.034 Hz) due to increased generation.
 In contrast, the proposed OFC algorithm can effectively restore the system frequency back to the nominal value within a short time due to the fast dynamic response of IBRs.

-Figure \ref{fig:8} illustrates the dynamics of power adjustments of IBR units, which gradually converge to the optimal control decision.
+Figure \ref{fig:8} illustrates the dynamics of power adjustments of IBR units, which gradually converge to the optimal control decision with a different color line.
 It is observed that the IBR units with higher cost coefficients tend to make smaller power adjustments.
 IBR 10, which has the lowest cost coefficient, performs the largest adjustment until reaching its lower bound (the power adjustment lower bound is -1 MW, which equals the power capacity lower bound of 1.6 MW minus the initial value of 2.6 MW).
 The dynamics projection function in our control algorithm ensures that the IBR power capacity constraints are satisfied throughout the transient process.
 We solve the optimal frequency control problem \eqref{eq:ofc} to obtain the optimal control decision and cost using MATLAB Optimization Toolbox.
 The solution results are depicted by the black dotted lines in Figures \ref{fig:8} and \ref{fig:totalcontrol_costofPset}.

 Figure \ref{fig:totalcontrol_costofPset} shows the total cost during the control transient process calculated using \eqref{eq:ofc_obj}.
+The curves in different colors in Figure \ref{fig:8} represent the power adjustments of different IBRs under step change disturbance.
+Since IBRs 1–4 have identical cost coefficients, they admit the same optimal solution.
+The small discrepancies observed in Figure \ref{fig:8} are attributed to power losses.
+These arise because our control algorithm is based on a linearized DC power flow model, whereas the high-fidelity simulations use the full AC power flow model.
+The magnitude of these discrepancies reflects how power losses are distributed, which depends on the power network configuration and the electrical distance between each IBR and the disturbance location.
 These results demonstrate the control optimality of the proposed algorithm.